decentraland-scenes/Hypno-wheels/README.md

 This simple scene features a couple of wheels that you can spin by clicking them.

-- rotate an entity
-- glTF models
-- click events
-- textures
-- custom components
-- component groups

 ![](screenshot/screenshot.png)

-[Explore the scene](https://hypno-wheels-xmirhqdurz.now.sh): this link takes you to a copy of the scene deployed to a remote server where you can interact with it just as if you were running `dcl start` locally.
+Read the [tutorial](https://decentraland.org/blog/tutorials/intro-to-sdk-v5/) about this scene

+This scene shows you:
+- How to add 3D models
+- How to rotate an entity
+- How to handle click events
+- How to apply textures to primitive shapes
+- How to create custom components to store custom data
+- How to use systems to make gradual changes on every frame
+- How to use component groups to keep track of multiple entities

+## Try it out

 **Install the CLI**

-Download and install the Decentraland CLI by running the following command
+Download and install the Decentraland CLI by running the following command:

 ```bash
 npm i -g decentraland
 ```

-For a more details, follow the steps in the [Installation guide](https://docs.decentraland.org/documentation/installation-guide/).

 **Previewing the scene**

-Once you've installed the CLI, download this example and navigate to its directory from your terminal or command prompt.
+Download this example and navigate to its directory, then run:

-_from the scene directory:_

 ```
 $:  dcl start
 ```

-Any dependencies are installed and then the CLI will open the scene in a new browser tab automatically.
+Any dependencies are installed and then the CLI opens the scene in a new browser tab.

-**Usage**
+**Scene Usage**

 Click a wheel to make it spin.
 The more times you click it, the faster it spins.

 Learn more about how to build your own scenes in our [documentation](https://docs.decentraland.org/) site.

+If something doesn’t work, please [file an issue](https://github.com/decentraland-scenes/Awesome-Repository/issues/new).

 ## Copyright info